 National Intelligence Writing Contest Underway

-AFCEA International and the Naval Intelligence Professionals (NIP) are sponsoring a national intelligence writing contest that offers a top prize of $3,000 and a three-year membership in both organizations.
-Essays must propose the intelligence community’s priorities, how to enhance integration and how to bring about efficiencies in today’s tight budget environment.
-The deadline for entries is June 30, 2012.
+AFCEA International and the Naval Intelligence Professionals (NIP) are sponsoring a national intelligence writing contest (NIWC) that offers a top prize of $3,000 and a three-year membership in both organizations.
+Essays must address the topic “Pivoting from the Middle East to the Pacific—Implications for Achieving a Balance in Intelligence.”
+The deadline for entries is June 30, 2013.

-Two additional prizes will be awarded: second prize is $1,500 and third prize is $750; each of these awards also includes three-year memberships in both organizations.
+In addition to the first prize, two additional prizes will be awarded.
+The second prize is $1,500, and the third prize is $750; each of these awards also includes three-year memberships in both organizations.

 One goal of the contest is to encourage discussion of issues relevant to today’s intelligence and national security environment.
 Entrants can approach the topic from any relevant perspective, including strategic, operational and/or tactical.
-Submissions must be no more than 2,000 words in length and should be double-spaced using a minimum of 12-point font.
+Submissions must be no more than 2,000 words in length and should be double spaced using a minimum of a 12-point font.

 Entries must be submitted by email with the subject line “NIWC Contest.”
 The body of the email must include the author’s name, mailing address, email address, telephone number and the exact title of the submission.
 The email must include two attachments: the author’s biography of no more than 50 words and the essay with a file name that reflects the essay’s title.
 To ensure anonymity during judging, the essay should NOT include the author’s name on any page; however, the title should be on each page.
 Graphics or illustrations are permitted but not necessary.